Where are we?

 Tunnel Entrance: 42 Anzac Parade.

 Just opposite the city over the Whanganui City Bridge.
+This is also our starting point for guided tours.

-War Memorial Tower Entrance: 2 Blyth Street, Durie Hill.
+Top Landing and Office: 2 Blyth Street, Durie Hill.

 For those who need it, there is vehicle parking near the elevator, both at 2 Blyth Street and at 42 Anzac Parade.
 It can run out, particularly on a Saturday and particularly on a long weekend.

-Our nearest bus stop is just a 5 minute walk away on the other side of the bridge - 2 St Hill Street, which is Whanganui’s main bus stop.
+Our nearest bus stop is just a 5 minute walk away on the other side of the city bridge - 2 St Hill Street, which is Whanganui’s main bus stop.

 How should you visit us?